9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 However, skipping the preheating step doesn’t mean you can weld cold cast iron.
 Welding in a cold environment will always give poor results.
 To prevent this, warm the casting to room temperature, 75 °F (24 °C), before starting.

-Keep in mind that lack of preheating is risky, and you should consider preheating when the casting:
+Keep in mind that lack of preheating is risky, and you should consider preheating when::

 - Has demanding service conditions.